 Origin of the breed

-When the Irish Cob studbook was approved by the Irish State in Ireland in 1998 the Irish Cob was recognised as a distinctive breed (and therefore a distinctive Traditional Cob breed type).
+The Irish Cob (which as the name suggests has Irish ancestral pedigree) was officially recognised in Ireland in 1998 as a distinctive breed (and therefore a distinctive Traditional Cob breed type).
 The Irish Cob evolved because Traditional Cobs were mostly been bred bigger (taller and leggier) and usually hairier in Ireland than in the UK.
-Because the Irish Cob was bred to be a bigger (taller and leggier) Traditional Cob breed type usually with a good riding type shoulder, it is the bigger (taller & leggier) and athletically built and versatile dual-purpose (ride and drive) up to 170cms Irish Cob originally from Ireland (and therefore with Irish ancestral pedigree) that from the 1990s made the Traditional Cob breed so popular as a leisure horse not just in Ireland and the UK but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also the USA and Australia, etc. In addition be being ridden and shown worldwide in their full 'traditional splendour' of abundant leg feathering and long thick flowing mane and tail, clipped out and hogged the Irish Cob remains a common sight on the hunting fields of Ireland and the UK as well as in heavy riding cob jumping and showing classes both in Ireland and the UK.
+Because the Irish Cob was bred to be a bigger (taller and leggier) Traditional Cob breed type usually with a good riding type shoulder, it is the bigger (taller & leggier) and athletically built and versatile dual-purpose (ride and drive) up to 170cms Irish Cob originally from Ireland (and therefore with Irish ancestral pedigree) that from the mid-1990s made the Traditional Cob breed so popular as a leisure horse not just in Ireland and the UK but also in countries such as Germany, Holland, France, Belgium, Sweden, Denmark, Finland, Czech Republic, Spain, Italy and also in the USA and Australia, etc. In addition be being ridden and shown worldwide in their full 'traditional splendour' of abundant leg feathering and long thick flowing mane and tail, clipped out and hogged the Irish Cob remains a common sight on the hunting fields of Ireland and the UK as well as in heavy riding cob jumping and showing classes both in Ireland and the UK.
 Some of the most renowned Irish bred Traditional Cob stallions that contributed to Irish and UK Traditional Cob breeding are The Lion King, The Road Sweeper, The Old Coal Horse, The Lob and The Henry Horse.

 Traditional Gypsy Cob